 When I added this Bright Line Eating Meal Plan to my blog back in December of 2016, I had no idea that it would be downloaded more than 10,000 times.
 Wow!

 With so much enthusiasm for my friend, Dr. Susan’s Bright Line Eating Program, I decided to update this post to provide you with even more for 2022!

-I think you’ll enjoy the new section, “What’s Changed in BLE.”
-And updates to “How to Follow,” “Is Bright Line Eating Right for Me,” and “Getting More” sections, but I also know that you are here for the Bright Line Eating meal plan and recipes.
+You’ll enjoy the new section, “What’s Changed in BLE.”
+And updates to “How to Follow,” and “Is Bright Line Eating Right for Me,” sections.
+I also know that you are here for the Bright Line Eating meal plan and recipes.
 So here they are…

 Download the Meal Plan Here